PRIDE-R/prideR/README.md

 prideR
 ======

-This is an R package to obtain data from the EMBL-EBI Proteomics Repository Identifications Database ([PRIDE](http://www.ebi.ac.uk/pride/archive/)).
-It uses its [RESTful Web Service](http://www.ebi.ac.uk/pride/ws/archive/) for that purpose.
+This is an R package to obtain data from the EMBL-EBI Proteomics Repository Identifications Database ([PRIDE Archive](http://www.ebi.ac.uk/pride/archive/) and [PRIDE Cluster](http://www.dev.ebi.ac.uk/pride/cluster)).
+It uses its RESTful Web Services at [PRIDE Archive WS](http://www.ebi.ac.uk/pride/ws/archive/) and [PRIDE Cluster WS](http://wwwdev.ebi.ac.uk/pride/ws/archive) for that purpose.

 Currently, the following domain entities are supported:

 * Projects as S4 objects, including methods to get them from PRIDE by accession and `as.data.frame`
 * Protein identifications associated with a project, as S4 objects, including methods to get them from PRIDE by project accession and `as.data.frame`
 * PSM identifications associated with a project, as S4 objects, including methods to get them from PRIDE by project accession and `as.data.frame`
+* PRIDE Cluster ClusterSummary, as S4 objects and as `as.data.frame`.

 ### Installation